OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

-* **A custom element class**: You create an ES 6 class with some special named members
+* **A custom element class**: You create an ES 6 class with some special named members.